Is Self-Leveling Concrete A Useful Garage Floor Repair?

 Self-leveling concrete is useful for almost any job, but like any material, it has some drawbacks.

-• First, it dries quickly, meaning you only have a short time to work with it before it sets.
-You may only have 20 minutes to pour, mix and finish your floor.
+- It dries quickly, meaning you only have a short time to work with it before it sets.
+You may only have 20 minutes to pour, mix, and finish your floor.

 Self-leveling concrete is a bit more expensive than traditional concrete.
 However, it makes up for it with the ease with which it levels off and the effort you save when you don’t have to demolish your old floor.
 You can use self-leveling concrete for your garage floor repair jobs, but sometimes the job may be more than you can handle yourself.
 When that happens, consider calling Alpha Foundations.

-Alpha Foundations is the largest single foundation repair and concrete repair company in Florida.
-We are celebrating our 20th anniversary next year.
-From the beginning, we have placed customer service at the core of our company.
+Alpha Foundations is the largest concrete and foundation repair company in Florida.
+From the beginning more than 20 years ago, we have placed customer service at the core of our company.
 Over the years, we have received awards and accolades for integrity, customer service, etc., and also boast stellar reviews throughout our territory.

 Publish Date: